 The collections of trendsetting cakes have been featured in countless books, TV shows, films and publications and can also be spotted in many of New York’s premiere hotels and venues.
-The bakery received additional acclaim in 2011, when Ron became host and judge of the Food Networks’ hit show Sweet Genius, which after three seasons was syndicated around the world, as well as a judge for three seasons on the FN’s show Cake Wars as well as several holiday specials.
+The bakery received additional acclaim in 2011, when Ron became host and judge of the Food Network’s hit show Sweet Genius for three seasons, which has since been syndicated around the world, as well as a judge for three seasons on the FN’s show Cake Wars as well as several holiday specials.

 This journey has allowed the company to position itself as a leader within the industry and to partner with and promote charities such as City Harvest.
-Ron and his team also enjoy sharing their expertise and techniques through demonstrations and classes and will have additional opportunities to spread their knowledge with redesigned classes hosted in the company’s studio+bakery.
+Ron and his team enjoy sharing their expertise and techniques through demonstrations around the world and they currently host their own classes for students in the company’s studio+bakery.
 (For more information on classes at Ron Ben-Israel Cakes, please refer to Teaching.)

 The upcoming seasons hold many exciting ventures for Ron Ben-Israel Cakes.